-Vaping is a current fad which has infiltrated the youth of the United States.
+The harmful effects of vaping are still relatively unknown to most.
+Vaping is a current fad that has infiltrated the youth of the United States.
 According to the FDA, “Among middle and high school students, 3.62 million were current users of e-cigarettes in 2018.”
-Not only do teenagers get away with vaping, due to the fruity flavors and lack of scent, most parents don’t understand the harmful effects of vaping.
-Not only does vaping come with some serious risks, but also can be the gateway drug leading to long term nicotine or THC dependence.
+Not only do teenagers get away with vaping, due to the fruity flavors and lack of scent, but most parents also don’t understand the harmful effects of vaping.
+Not only does vaping come with some serious risks, but also can be the gateway drug leading to long-term nicotine or THC dependence.
 Despite all of the health warnings, and dangers of vaping, the phenomenon has taken the world by storm.
 Vaping is increasing at such alarming levels that it is now beginning to overtake traditional tobacco as the top nicotine delivery method for youth.

 Let’s use the state of Minnesota as a sample to show how vape use has increased over recent years.

 According to the Minnesota Department of Health, “Among Minnesota high school students, e-cigarette use is now double conventional cigarette use.
 Additionally, nearly 6 percent of adults currently use e-cigarettes, compared to less than 2 percent in 2010; and, nearly 13 percent of adults age 18-24 use e-cigarettes.
 The use of multiple tobacco products — dual-use — is common: most adult e-cigarette users also use cigarettes.”